basis-point/jupyter-examples/notebooks/zero_coupon_swaps/README.md

 # Zero coupon swaps example

-Valuation and risk analytics examples of zero coupon swaps.
+Valuation and risk analysis examples of zero coupon swaps.

 ![](graphs/sensitivities.png)

 ## Overview

-This directory contains examples demonstrating how to build, value and analyse zero coupon swaps instruments using the the open source library [QuantLib](https://www.quantlib.org/).
+This directory contains examples demonstrating how to build, value and analyse zero coupon swaps using the the open source library [QuantLib](https://www.quantlib.org/).

 In case of questions or feedback contact us [via email](mailto:info@basispoint.io) or visit [our website](https://basispoint.io).